 “Now when they saw the boldness of Peter and John, and perceived that they were uneducated, common men, they were astonished.
 And they recognized that they had been with Jesus” (Acts 4:13, ESV).

-Something happened in that locked room that radically transformed them from fearful, anxious men into witnesses that would not be silenced, would not be ashamed, would not stop sharing what Jesus had done — even at the cost of their own lives.
+Something happened in that locked room that radically transformed them from fearful, anxious men into witnesses who would not be silenced, would not be ashamed, would not stop sharing what Jesus had done — even at the cost of their own lives.

-The resurrection was everything for them now.
+The resurrection was everything for them.
 The cross had been the death of everything they had hoped or believed was true.
 But it wasn’t the final end.
 It was only the end of who they had been, and it was the beginning of who they truly were meant to be.
 When Jesus came back to life, they came alive.

 As I sat on the floor at church yesterday, I closed my eyes and prayed, “Jesus, don’t let me forget.
 Please don’t let me forget.”
 Because I know Monday is coming.